lesaint/lesaint.github.io/content/pages/resume_a_la_pragmatic_engineer.md

 **Achievements**

 * Reviewed Architecture design on up to 6 specifications a month, during weekly specification review team meetings or as participant in the specification phase of squads' sprints.
-* Designed and coded the weekly CodeBuild job sanitizing 0.5 to multi-billion rows, TB-scale tables in a 6TB+ Postgresql snapshot, optimizing DDL and SQL queries to ultimately reliably complete within the 8 hours timeout, secure customer data, and enable developers to work on production-like data.
+* Designed and coded the weekly CodeBuild job sanitizing 0.5 to multi-billion rows, TB-scale tables in a 6TB+ Postgresql snapshot, optimizing DDL and SQL queries to ensure reliable completion within the 8 hours timeout, secure customer data, and enable developers to work on production-like data.
 * Researched and optimized SQL queries to clean orphan rows in a 3.5B rows table for a daily, reentrant, and interruptable job, running on the writer node in production with no impact to users.
 * Participated in [SonarCloud](https://sonarcloud.io) community support and backlog processing, focusing on cloud-based Security risks and costly in time/arduous threads and issues.

 **Technical Assets**

-AWS (CDK, CodeBuild, Aurora, RDS, ECS, SNS, SQS, Step Functions, Lambda), Python3, Postgresql, SQL
+AWS (CDK, CodeBuild, Aurora, RDS, ECS, SNS, SQS, Step Functions, Lambda, VPC, API Gateway, ELB, WAF), Python3, Postgresql, SQL

 [//]: # (TODO)
 [//]: # (* find technologies and topics I worked on as a CPE &#40;look into Jira?&#41;)